Monday, August 9, 2021

 Know Before You Go

--The trail is family-friendly, biker-friendly, and dog-friendly (poop bags available at the trailhead).
+-The trail is family friendly, biker-friendly, and dog friendly (poop bags available at the trailhead).

 -Be prepared to pass a few narrow roads through a neighborhood to get to the trailhead.

--This trail can get busy on weekends; visiting early morning or late afternoon in summer is ideal to avoid the heat.
+-Visit early morning or late afternoon during summer to avoid the heat.

 -Watch out for loose rubble